Antonio Brown called Oakland Raiders GM a 'cracker' during confrontation: reports

 Details behind the incident between Antonio Brown and Oakland Raiders general manager Mike Mayock began to emerge Friday as the wide receiver’s status for Week 1 hangs in the balance.

 According to multiple reports, Brown and Mayock got into a heated argument during practice Wednesday in which Brown threatened to punch Mayock in the face.
-ESPN reported that Brown used “disparaging language” toward Mayock, which led to his possible suspension for Week 1.
+ESPN reported that Brown used “disparaging language” toward Mayock.

 NEW ORLEANS SAINTS' MICHAEL THOMAS CRITICIZES OAKLAND RAIDERS GM AMID ANTONIO BROWN DRAMA